 At only 61 square miles (160 km^2) and as home to only about 37,000 people, Liechtenstein is one of the world’s smallest nations by any measure.
 Nevertheless, it’s a very well-to-do country, with a per capita gross domestic product well north of $100,000.
-The nation’s derives a lot of its wealth from its business-friendly tax structure — the corporate tax rate is 12.5% — and as a result, there are a lot of holding companies which are incorporated in Liechtenstein, with estimates ranging from about 70,000 to 75,000.
+The nation derives a lot of its wealth from its business-friendly tax structure — the corporate tax rate is 12.5% — and as a result, there are a lot of holding companies that are incorporated in Liechtenstein, with estimates ranging from about 70,000 to 75,000.
 (Yes, there are many more corporations in Liechtenstein than there are actual people, by about a two-to-one ratio.)
 There’s also some manufacturing and a notable tourist industry — its Alpine location makes it great for those into winter sports.

 And there’s another business opportunity there — real estate rentals.
 Not apartments or chalets, though (okay, maybe those too).
 If you’re really interested, the Liechtenstein government may rent you the whole country.